paavonelimarkka/music-production-docs/instrument-music.md

 ### TDR Nova

-Basically the only EQ I use.
+Used to be my goto EQ, but nowadays I only use this every now and then and mainly use the following PTEq-X.

 https://www.tokyodawn.net/tdr-nova/

 ### Ignite Amps, PTEq-X

-Vintage tube EQ emulation.
+Vintage tube EQ (Pultec) emulation.
+I have lately fell in love with this one.
+It's forgiving and broad EQ with HPF/LPF.

 https://www.igniteamps.com/#pteq-x